davidMthierry/Coursera_Capstone/readme.md

 # IBM Data Science Professional Certificate Capstone Project
 This project aims to utilize all Data Science Concepts learned in the IBM Data Science Professional Course.
-We define a Business Problem, the data that will be utilized and using that data, we are able to analyze it using Machine Learning tools.
-In this project, we will go through all the processes in a step by step manner from problem designing, data preparation to final analysis and finally will provide a conclusion that can be leveraged by the business stakeholders to make their decisions.
+First step is to define a Business Problem.
+Second it is essential to utilize that data so that it is easy to analyze using Machine Learning concepts.
+This project spans through problem designing, data preparation such as cleaning and exploration, model selection, and final analysis and will provide a conclusion that can be leveraged by the business stakeholders to make their decisions.

 # Table of Contents
 - Introduction